KISS wins prestigious UNESCO Literacy Prize 2022 for Mother Tongue-Based Learning

 "I thank UNESCO for recognizing our efforts and social innovations in the field of education, literacy and indigenous empowerment.
 In my childhood, I struggled to get proper education and now I put all my life and soul to provide holistic education to millions at margins," Dr Samanta said in his message.

-This Story has been provided by PRNewswire.
+This story has been provided by Mediawire.
 ANI will not be responsible in any way for the content in this article.
-(ANI/PRNewswire)
+(ANI/Mediawire)